phantom-profile/OOP_patterns/dry_kiss_solid/README.md

 **SOLID** - bundle of principles for making more reliable simple and easy-supportive code.
 1) **S** - Single-responsibility principle.
 One structural block is responsible for one task.
 2) **O** - Open–closed principle.
 Previously written functionality cannot be modified.
-But can become wider.
+But can become wider without changing code.
 3) **L** - Liskov substitution principle.
 Older classes can be replaced with child classes without conflicts.
 4) **I** - Interface segregation principle.
 Try to separate interfaces logically.
 Use methods which needed for classes.
 5) **D** - Dependency inversion principle.
 We have to rely on abstractions but not to realisation.